Rana Dajani: Publications and speaking engagements

 Dajani is a member of the United Nations' Jordanian Women's Advisory Council.
 She has published in several peer-reviewed and in Science and Nature journals.
 Among her speaking engagements is the Templeton-Cambridge Journalism Fellowship symposium at the University of Cambridge; Massachusetts Institute of Technology, McGill University, and at the British Council Belief in Dialogue conference.

+In 2018 she published Five Scarves: Doing the Impossible - If We Can Reverse Cell Fate, Why Can’t We Redefine Success? on the subject of inequities in education and employment.

+In 2019 she published We Love Reading - An Introduction.